Korean People's Army Air Force: Korean War: Invasion of South Korea and UN Offensive (June – November 1950)

 During the early period of the war, the Il-10 Beasts were the main bombers used in the strikes against airfields in South Korea, while Yak-9/9P Franks as well other trainer and fighter aircraft were used in CAP and Strafing attacks.
 North Korea's Air Force also at that time had many Japanese aircraft including a Ki-54 transport.
 Only one encounter with USAF aircraft occurred when two unknown North Korean aircraft attacked two F-82 Twin Mustangs.
 The KPAF aircraft were out of range and thus failed to score any kills.

 On June 27, a USAF F-82 shot down a Yak-11 Trainer that was escorted by four Yak-9s.
 On the 29th, after Seoul fell, a strike was conducted on Suwon Airfield by 3 Il-10s and 6 Yak-9s, destroying an American C-54 Skymaster on the ground.
 A second strike on Suwon was however intercepted by F-80C Shooting Stars.

 Throughout July and August, the KPAF continued in supporting the ground offensive near the Pusan Perimeter.
 During that time, they came into increasing contact with USAF and USN jet aircraft, resulting in more losses.

 During the first-ever strike by carrier-borne jet aircraft on July 3, 1950, VF-51, from USS Valley Forge CV-45, claimed the first kill by a naval jet when an F9F-3 Panther shot down a KPAF Yak-9P.
 On that day, many KPAF Yak-9Ps were caught on the ground scrambling, with many reportedly taking off towards each other.
 In the end, the Pyongyang, Pyongyang East and Onjong-Ni Airfields (which were targeted in the strike), were hit successfully while the KPAF lost many of their aircraft.
-At the same time, USAF B-29 Superfortresses, P-80Cs, F-51 Mustangs and B-26 Invaders began to attack ground targets inside North Korea, encountering very little resistance from the KPAF.
+At the same time, USAF B-29 Superfortresses, P-80Cs, F-51 Mustangs and A-26 Invaders began to attack ground targets inside North Korea, encountering very little resistance from the KPAF.

 Soviet sources reported that the KPAF was no longer operating after August 10 and was finally wiped out by a strike by USN aircraft on August 22.
 For their part, the KPAF only shot down 3 US aircraft in air combat (a B-29, an L-4 and an L-5).
-On November 6, 1950, two Yak-9Ps shot down by F-51Ds from 67th FBS became the last KPAF propeller aircraft lost.
+On November 6, 1950, two Yak-9Ps were shot down by F-51Ds from 67th FBS became the last KPAF propeller aircraft lost.